jakub100ful/Immersify/README.md

 **On Unix or MacOS:**
 `source env/bin/activate`

-2. Start the application using `flask run`.
+2. Start the application using `flask run`

 3. Paste `127.0.0.1:5000` in your preferred browser's address bar.